Home > Blog >

 • ACH directly debits bank accounts rather than requiring a card.

-ACH vs. Checks
+ACH vs. Cheques

 • ACH allows greater remittance data to accompany transfers.